FawazAT/Medical-Appointment-Attendance-rate/README.md

 ### 14 - No-show
 Patient missed the appointment(1) or not(0)

 Questions I'll be answering will be:
 1- Which gender tends to miss appointments more?
 2- Does elderly people adhere more to appintments?
 3- Does paitients with diagnoses adhere more?
-4- Does schalorship affect?¶
+4- Does schalorship affect?
 5- Does recieving SMS message help people adhere?